Introduction

 +++++++++++++++++++++++++

-The version of the OpenStack client provided by default on Ubuntu may
+The version of the OpenStack client provided in recent Ubuntu

 .. code-block:: console